th1j5/ouroboros.rocks/content/en/blog/20211229-flow-vs-connection.md

 [^6]: This has not been implemented yet, and should make for a nice
       demo.

+[^7]: After implementing the solution below, it became apparent to me
+      that something was off.
+I needed to leak the FRCP timeout into the IPCP, which is a layer violation.
+I noted this fact in my commit message, but after more thought, I decided to retract my patch... it just couldn't be right.
+This layer violation didn't come up when we implemented FLM in the Flow allocator RINA, because RINA puts the whole retransmission logic (called DTCP) in the IPCP.

-[^7]: The "recursive layer boundary" in the figure uses the word layer
+[^8]: The "recursive layer boundary" in the figure uses the word layer
       in the sense of a RINA DIF.
 We didn't adopt the terminology DIF, since it has special meaning in RINA, and O7s' recursive layers are not interchangeable or compatible with RINA DIFs.